Romantic Holiday Decorating with a Simple Christmas Mantel

 To keep your flowers fresh longer, tuck the ends into flower water tubes filled with water and hide the tubes within the greenery and baubles.
 You can find the vials here: Flower Water Tubes.

-The cable knit stockings are the final touch.
+Cable knit stockings provide the final touch.
 Soft and pom-pommed with a lovely drape, they foster an air of tranquility like the rest of the scene.

 Red velvet would have been jarring and broken the mood.
 But the cozy sweater knit is just perfect.